tparchman/778_unix/text_processing/line_endings_bash.md

 As Unix commands, and many scripting languages, often entail processing one line at a time, line ending format  matters. `Unix` uses `\n`, Mac uses `\r`, and Microsoft uses `\r\n`.
 For working in Unix , files ideally would have `\n` line endings.
 Indeed, you will find that improper line endings will repeatedly cause you headaches with Unix, Python and Perl scripting.

-Use `less` to take a look at `grouse_barcodes.csv`, which can be downloaded from the [text processing github](https://github.com/tparchman/778_unix) directory.
+Use `less` to take a look at `grouse_barcodes.csv`, which can be downloaded from the [778 Unix github](https://github.com/tparchman/778_unix) directory.
 This file should contain three columns of information separated by commas, but you'll notice that all of the information appears on a single line, and the highlighted symbol `^M`.
 In Unix speak, this is actually `\r`, but simply displays as `^M` in `less`.
 There are two ways that you can easily change the line endings of this file.

 You could open the file in `Text Wrangler` (or a similar editor) to examine.
 At the bottom of the window, you will see toolbar reading `Legacy Mac OS (CR)`, which identifies the line ending format for the file.
 You can click that menu, change the line endings to `Unix (LF)`, and save the file, you should be good to go.
+Other text editors have similar capability.
 Yet, this is cumbersome.

-**Writing a more useful bash script**
+**Writing a bash script to alter line endings**

 You could easily write a bash script to convert mac line endings (`\r`; or Windows `\r\n`) to Unix (`\n`).
 You can simply use `tr`  to do this (`sed` could also work), but instead of just executing this from the command line, you will have written a shell script that can be used to do this repeatedly.